Kevskiiis/Python-Calculator/README.md

 # Calculator

 ### Project Description:
-This projects consists of python code and the use of a Graphical User Interface (GUI) library known as __Tkinter__.
-The purpose of this project was to showcase the utlization of __Tkinter__ and to demstrate its capability for project creation.
-While using this library, it was easy to create a calculator with basic functions that could perform simple operations.
+This project showcases the use of Python along with the Graphical User Interface (GUI) library, __Tkinter__.
+The aim was to demonstrate the capabilities of __Tkinter__ in creating practical applications.
+Through this project, a basic calculator with simple operational functions was developed, to illustrate the ease and effectiveness of utilizing Tkinter for GUI development.

 ### How it runs:
-The program behind the scenes allows the user to utilize the buttons within the window of the calculator and when the calculation is ready to be initialized, the __Enter__ button is pressed and the program analyzes the current text in the entry box to output a number based on the operations.
+This program enables users to interact with the calculator's buttons within the GUI window.
+Once the desired inputs are entered, pressing the __Enter__ button triggers the program to process the text in the entry box and display the result of the specified operations.
+If a new input is desired, then pressing __clear__ will eliminate any text inside the entry box to restore the opportunity to enter a new operation.

 ### Screenshots of Project:
 ![Basic Calculator User Interface](Simple_Calculator_Interface.png)